 The bikes make a huge difference but it is the BEC that makes a lasting difference.
 Each trains and employs local community members to be bike mechanics and small business people – providing employment, skills training, business opportunity and economic stimulus.

-Our African implementation partner Bicycle Empowerment Network Namibia ( BENN) established this model over 10 years ago and has now built a network of close to 40 BECs across Namibia and into Zambia.
+Our African implementation partner Bicycle Empowerment Network Namibia ( BENN) established this model in 2005 and has now built a network of close to 40 BECs in a number of African countries.